Wind tunnel: After World War II

 In the United States, concern over the lagging of American research facilities compared to those built by the Germans led to the Unitary Wind Tunnel Plan Act of 1949, which authorized expenditure to construct new wind tunnels at universities and at government sites.
-Some German war-time wind tunnels were dismantled for shipment to the United States as part of the plan to exploit German technology developments.
+Some German war-time wind tunnels were dismantled for shipment to the United States as part of the plan to exploit German technological developments.